joeroaden/joe-roaden-portfolio/README.md

 _This project's GitHub repo can be found at the following link_ [GitHub Pages](https://github.com/joeroaden/joe-roaden-portfolio).

-_This project can also be viewed directly at_ {GitHub IO}(https://joeroaden.github.io/joe-roaden-portfolio/)
+_This project can also be viewed directly at_ [Joe Roaden Portfolio](https://joeroaden.github.io/joe-roaden-portfolio/)

 ## Setup/Installation Requirements